Peer Networks brings together diverse cohorts of business leaders so SMEs can discuss business challenges with peers.

 - have been operating for at least one year

-- be small to medium sized (an SME) with 5 to 249 employees (based on pre-pandemic figures, and this can include freelancers for the creative industries)
+- be small to medium sized (an SME) with between two and 249 employees (based on pre-pandemic figures, and this can include freelancers for the creative industries)

 - have a turnover of over £100,000 (based on pre-pandemic figures)

 Peer Networks are part of the government’s COVID-19 recovery plan and they give businesses the opportunity to come together and learn with and from peers who are experiencing similar issues.

 We know that many businesses in our region continue to be hit hard by the pandemic and we want people to be able to support each other, learn from each other, and develop practical solutions to the problems many of us are facing.

 How could joining a Peer Network help me and my business?